pemo11/easygrader/README.md

 `.env/scripts/activate`

-install the (few= requirements)
+Install the (few) requirements.

 `pip -r requirements.txt`

 In PyCharm its necessary to choose either the Python interpreter from the newly created environment or choose any other Python 3.8 or above interpreter.

-Altough it is not possible to start SimpelGrader without preparing the pathes in Simpelgrader.ini it is possible to start the application without any errors.
+Altough it is not possible to start *SimpelGrader* without preparing the pathes in *Simpelgrader.ini*, it is possible to start the application without any errors.

 After the start the application menue is shown.

 ![Simpelgrader start menue](images/simpelgrader_01.png "Simpelgrader start menue")

-The only possible options without editing Simpelgrader.ini are A for the precheck and H for showing the current log file.
+The only possible options without editing *Simpelgrader.ini* are **A** for the precheck and **H** for showing the current log file.

 ### editing Simpelgrader.ini

-Editing Simpelgrader.ini means providing the pathes for the several directories that Simpelgrader uses.
+Editing *Simpelgrader.ini* means providing the pathes for the several directories that *Simpelgrader* uses.

-Currently they are nine different pathes that have to be set.
+Currently they are 9 different pathes that have to be set.
+Table 1 shows each setting with an explanation and an example.

 ![Simpelgrader Simpelgrader.ini](images/simpelgrader_02.png "Simpelgrader Simpelgrader.ini")